anttisalonen/progbook/rst/flask1.rst

 Let's go through this line by line:

 * Line 1 indicates to the browser which HTML version is used.
+* Line 2 *opens* the *html tag*.
+This tag is closed on line 9.
+* Line 3 defines the file encoding.
+We'll talk about encodings more later in this book.
-* Line 2 makes the page more readable on smartphones, as required by our use case.
+* Line 4 makes the page more readable on smartphones, as required by our use case.
-* Line 3 *opens* the *html tag*.
-This tag is closed on line 8.
-* Line 4 sets the page title.
+* Line 5 sets the page title.
-* Lines 5-7 define our *form*: a button.
+* Lines 6-8 define our *form*: a button.
 By having a form (with POST method) the browser can submit information about button presses to our Python code.
-* Line 6 creates a button with the text "Start".
+* Line 7 creates a button with the text "Start".
 The "<br />" marks a line break; this causes any following items to be below the button.
-* Line 7 ends our form.
+* Line 8 ends our form.

 *Exercise*: Type (don't copy-paste) the above HTML file to a file.
 Save the file as "radio.html" in the "templates" directory.